 In a real-world setting, the parameters of the Kuramoto model, which represents a complex network of oscillators, may not be completely known.
-For example, while it may be relatively easy to accurately estimate the natural frequency of each oscillator, in the absence of interactions with other oscillators, it would be practically challenging to accurately measure the coupling strengths between all oscillators in a large network.
-This uncertainty gives rise to an \textit{uncertainty class} of Kuramoto models, which contains all possible Kuramoto models that are consistent with our prior knowledge regarding the true model and/or available observation data.
+For example, while it may be relatively easy to accurately estimate the natural frequency of each oscillator, in the absence of interactions with other oscillators, it will be practically challenging to accurately measure the coupling strengths between all oscillators in a large network.
+This uncertainty gives rise to an uncertainty class of Kuramoto models, which contains all possible Kuramoto models that are consistent with our prior knowledge regarding the true model and/or available observation data.
 Under this setting, our primary interest is how we can apply robust control to the uncertain Kuramoto model, comprised of a network of oscillators whose natural frequency ${\omega_{i}}$ is known but their coupling strength ${a_{i, j}}$ is only known up to a range ${a_{i, j}} \in {\left[a_{i, j}^{L}, a_{i, j}^{U}\right]}$.
 We denote the uncertainty class of all possible Kuramoto models as ${\mathbf{\mathcal{A}}}$, which consists of all parameter vector ${\mathbf{a} = [a_{1, 2}, a_{1, 3}, \dots, a_{N-1, N}]^T} \in {\mathbf{\mathcal{A}}}$ that satisfies the given constraints.
-As in the previous study~\cite{Hong2021}, we assume a uniform prior distribution ${P_{\mathbf{\mathcal{A}}} \left( \mathbf{a} \right)} = c, \forall \mathbf{a}$ (for some constant $c$) such that all parameter vectors in $\mathcal{A}$ are equally likely.
-However, this is not necessary, and non-uniform priors may be assumed based on available prior domain knowledge~\cite{Boluki2017bmc,Boluki2017tcbb}.
+As in the previous study~\cite{Hong2021}, we assume a prior distribution ${P_{\mathbf{\mathcal{A}}} \left( \mathbf{a} \right)}$ is uniformly distributed.
+However, this is not necessary.
+Non-uniform priors may be assumed, or custom priors may be constructed based on available prior domain knowledge~\cite{Boluki2017bmc,Boluki2017tcbb}.